juliaBystrom/wordBank/README.md

 - Add comment on creation of card
 - Choose language to translate FROM
 - Edit board and tag names
+- Not necessary to input tag - it is as of now necessary
 - Overall styling and UX

 ### File structure